 If you aspire to work in movies or want a job that’s fast-paced and exciting then going on work experience in a cinema is a good choice.
 When people think of the cinema they may think of scooping popcorn or cleaning screens but the cinema can be more than that.
 From buying and planning new films to working out staff and film schedules there’s something for everyone at the cinema.

 Going on work experience at a restaurant can give you vital experience of what being a chef or front of house staff entails.
+Most restaurants will hire staff throughout the year too so if you make a good impression on your work experience placement then there could be a chance at future work there too which would be paid.

 Work placement at a food bank can be a rewarding experience because you get to help people while learning new skills such as planning recipes and making a budget stretch as far as possible.